 7 weeks, 11 pounds 10 oz, 24 inches long

 2 months, 12 pounds 10 oz, 24 inches long

 This model was kind enough to model the MESA as he grew.
 It fit him well since he was a newborn.
 He came home weighing over 8 pounds so we were never able to use the infant insert, but we haven’t had any issues with fit.
 I love how easy it is to wipe anything off the cover.
 He spits up frequently, and even so the cover does not appear dirty or stained.
 He seems very comfortable in it and rarely complains.
 He tends to fall asleep in it within minutes.

 The only downfall I’ve found so far is the height of the head support above the actual harness straps.
 This makes side head slump a problem.
 Side head slump isn’t a safety issue even with newborns, but as a new parent you always want your child to look comfortable in his or her seat.
 I’m excited to keep using this seat with him and see how it grows with him.

 Eight Months Old

 Our 8 month old model weighs 16 pounds and is 27 inches tall.
 Her mom has been really pleased with the fit.
-Nori has used it since she was 4 months old.
+This model has used it since she was 4 months old.
 The few downfalls she found with the Mesa is that it’s a heavy carrier weighing in at 11 pounds, it’s a pound or so heavier than some other infant seats on the market, making it a bit of a strain to carry with a child in it.
 Due to the no rethread harness and lack of splitter plate, cover removal is a bit difficult.
 Once the cover is removed, it does clean up nicely though.
-She loves how it fits little Nori and the Mesa is one of her favorite rear facing only seats she’s used.
+She loves how it fits her little model and the Mesa is one of her favorite rear facing only seats she’s used.

 13 Months Old